-Attachment #1 provides information on incidents and claims against the County received in the third quarter and by what means they are managed.
-In the third quarter of 2022, Haldimand County received 13 claims against the County.
-Over the past 3 years, the average annual claims against the County is 41.
-Claims reported year to date represent 95.12% of the average, indicating that claims are slightly higher in 2022.
-Claims being reported as "Not County Jurisdiction/Other" are claims that were received, but through an investigation were determined to be made incorrectly against the County, or where the legal responsibility lies with a contractor or third party.
+Attachment 1 provides information on incidents and claims against the County received in the fourth quarter, and by what means they are managed.
+In the fourth quarter of 2022, Haldimand County received 13 claims against the County.
+Over the past three years, the average annual claims against the County is 41.
+Claims reported year to date for 2022 represents approximately a 26% increase over the three year average.
+The main driver of the increase is due to claims that have been identified as "Not County Jurisdiction/Other".
+Through investigation, these claims were determined to be made incorrectly against the County, or where the legal responsibility lies with a contractor or third party.
+These are typically resolved with minimal costs to the County.

-Attachment #1 also breaks down the claims against the County by the applicable division.
+Attachment 1 also breaks down the claims against the County by the applicable division.
 As is common with municipal operations, the Roads Operations Division experiences the bulk of the annual claims made against the County as it has the highest risk exposure.